-• Despite China being in the early stage of ESG investing and many investors are unsophisticated retail investors, there are preferences for high ESG firms, especially during the crisis.

-• Three fundamental channels that ESG affects financial value: higher profitability (cash-flow channel), lower tail risk (stock-specific risk channel), and lower systematic risk (valuation channel).
+- Despite China being in the early stage of ESG investing and many investors are unsophisticated retail investors, there are preferences for high ESG firms, especially during the crisis. - During Covid-19, green stocks outperformed other stocks. - Three fundamental channels that ESG affects financial value: higher profitability (cash-flow channel), lower tail risk (stock-specific risk channel), and lower systematic risk (valuation channel).

-- ESG scores can be applied in a number of ways: - the lowest ranking ESG companies, 3) Ethical concerns, 4) Client demand. - Integrating ESG scores into analysis as a result of 1) Concerns around the risks associated with low-ranking ESG companies, 2) A view that highly-ranked ESG stocks will outperform, 3) Quantifying intangible values. - strategies within an index. - Identifying Industry Laggards: It is impossible to engage with every company in the way they would desire.
-ESG scores can be used to target laggards within industries. - Investors assess corporate sustainability, which is a company's capacity to prosper in a hyper-competitive and changing global business innovation and productivity to create competitive advantage and long-term value.
+- ESG scores can be applied in a number of ways: - Portfolio Exclusions: Investors can screen stocks by ESG scores to 1) Reduce exposures to reputational risks, 2) Performance concerns of the lowest ranking ESG companies, 3) Ethical concerns, 4) Client demand. - Integrating ESG scores into analysis as a result of 1) Concerns around the risks associated with low-ranking ESG companies, 2) A view that highly-ranked ESG stocks will outperform, 3) Quantifying intangible values. - Portfolio Tilts: Portfolio-level ESG improvement without excluding companies and losing diversification.
+Tilts can also be applied alongside other strategies within an index. - Identifying Industry Laggards: It is impossible to engage with every company in the way they would desire.
+ESG scores can be used to target laggards within industries. - Investors assess corporate sustainability, which is a company's capacity to prosper in a hyper-competitive and changing global business environment by anticipating and managing current and future economic, environmental and social opportunities and risks and focusing on quality, innovation and productivity to create competitive advantage and long-term value.